sinch/net-ConferenceCalling/readme.md

 Let's take a look at what we added to the table (what a table!).

-First, we added the CLI wich is the number someone's calling from.
+First, we added the CLI which is the number someone's calling from.
 Second, we displayed the duration the caller's duration in the conference.
 Third, we created a caller muted/not muted display.

-After a test spin of the functioinality, we'll add the methods to mute and kick out participants.
+After a test spin of the functionality, we'll add the methods to mute and kick out participants.

 Last enable the list in the Home/Index.cshtml to to be clickable.
 Change the list in **home/index.cshtml** to: